Jay Rogers

-Bette Davis Hyman story
+Barbara Davis Hyman story

 CHARLOTTESVILLE, VA (FR) – Some Hollywood columnists have called her a profit-hungry writer cruelly capitalizing on the mistakes of her movie star mother.
-But Bette “B.D.”
+But Barbara “B.D.”
 Hyman says she hopes that her mother will be able to experience the saving power of Jesus Christ, and she continually prays for her.

 After publishing her first book, My Mother’s Keeper, which chronicled her life with film legend Bette Davis, Hyman wrote a sequel, Narrow is the Way, which is the story of her faith in Jesus Christ.
 The first book was written “as a plea for her to hear me before it was too late,” Hyman said.
 “I also believe that it gives an insight into aspects of her struggles that are of interest.”
 Her faith in Jesus Christ, she said, helped her cope with the subsequent publicity surrounding the controversial book.